 If you are working for more than one Employer and each Employer offers a Long Term Disability plan and/or a Short Term Disability plan, you must choose through which Employer you want to have Long Term Disability and/or Short Term Disability coverage.
 You can not be covered under more than one Long Term Disability plan or more than one Short Term Disability plan.

 WHEN DOES YOUR COVERAGE BEGIN?

-You will be covered at 12:01 a.m. on the date Unum approves your evidence of insurability form.
+You will be covered at 12:01 a.m. on the date Unum approves your evidence of insurability form, if evidence of insurability is required.

 Evidence of insurability is required: